-From a graffiti artist speaking out against domestic violence in the favelas of Brazil to a dancer rehabilitating sex-trafficking survivors in India, LITTLE STONES profiles four women, each of whom are contributing a stone to the mosaic of the women's movement through their art.
-These four artists show that the world is full of little stones waiting to be discovered.
+Little Stones is an award-winning documentary that unites the personal narratives of four women around the world using art to create positive change in their communities.
+From a graffiti artist speaking out against domestic violence in the favelas of Brazil to a dancer rehabilitating sex-trafficking survivors in India, each of these women is contributing a stone to the mosaic of the women’s movement through their art.

 DIRECTOR & PRODUCER

 Sophia Kruz is an EMMY® Award-winning documentary filmmaker and TEDx speaker.
 Her work has been broadcast nationally and screened at film festivals and museums around the world.
 Her most recent film, Little Stones, won Best Documentary at the Vail Film Festival, Best Foreign Documentary at the Female Eye Film Festival, and an Award of Excellence from Impact Docs.